 Others focus more on the writings themselves, and the effect that they have on their readers: “Although not considered canonical in Protestant and Hebrew Bibles, these books have profoundly inspired Jews and Christians alike,” says Bowker.

-It is certainly true and fair to say that many writings outside the Bible may inspire us, but do the Apocrypha have any relevance and use for Christianity today?
+It is certainly true and fair to say that many writings outside the Bible may inspire us, but does the Apocrypha have any relevance and use for Christianity today?

 Harper’s Bible Dictionary believes that, “As a result of their place in the Christian Old Testament, the Apocrypha have a potential role in the ecumenical movement as groups of Christians seek for the means of communication with one another.”